Ham Radio Exam Study Tips

 There's no such thing as a study session that is “too long.”
 I've heard countless reports from students who put in heavy study sessions in the days leading up to their exam, then passed with flying colors.
 I've never heard anyone complain that they “overstudied” and then suffered from brain meltdown during the actual exam.
 Everyone worries about their brain turning to “mush,” but it never seems to happen.

 Study sessions closest to the exam date are the most valuable.
 You're going to forget things you learned weeks or months in advance, but you will remember a surprising amount of the material you see in the last couple of days.
+Unless you're already above 90% in the course, you may want to increase the amount of study time during the last few days.

 Tip #4: Focus on the exam